 Nitrocellulose was the first Western blot membrane and is still widely used today.
 Ready to use and easily hydrated nitrocellulose membranes rapidly and readily bind with proteins out of the box and are often more affordable than other membrane types.
 However, they often lack durability making stripping and re-probing more difficult.

 Multiple sizes of nitrocellulose membranes are available on the market to accommodate larger and smaller proteins.
 Azure offers packages of ten membranes in two pore sizes, 0.45 μm and 0.22 μm.

 Polyvinylidene difluoride (PVDF)

-Which one is right for me
+Which membrane is right for me?

-Well in the majority of situations both membranes will probably work well for you, but there are certain circumstances when one is preferred over the other:
+In the majority of situations both membranes will probably work well for you, but there are certain circumstances when one is preferred over the other:

 I hope after reading these tips we were able to help you pick the right membrane for your assay.
 It’s always worth considering a change if you’re not getting the bands you expect.
 Make sure you have everything you need for your next Western blot, by checking out this Western blot resources list.